The Impact of COVID-19 on healthcare systems – Part 1 The current reality

 Supply Chain Flexibility

 The supply chain managers have become McGivers during the crisis.
-They have to source materials, devices, and supplies quickly in a very difficult market.
-O
+They have to quickly source materials, devices, and supplies in a very difficult market.

 One of the toughest lessons from the COVID-19 crisis is that it is showing up the challenges.

-Coming out of this crisis, healthcare systems will need to gain a better understanding of the supply chain and the opportunities to be more responsive when needs arise.
+Coming out of this crisis, healthcare systems will need to better understand the supply chain and the opportunities to be more responsive when needs arise.